Undiscovered Horizons: Urumqi to Lhasa

 More

-A Chinese visa and a special permit for travel into the Tibet Autonomous Region are both required for this journey (for U.S. citizens).
-We will obtain the Tibet permit on your behalf.
+A Chinese visa and a special permit for travel into the Xizang Autonomous Region are both required for this journey (for U.S. citizens).
+We will obtain the Xizang permit on your behalf.

 Travelers should be aware that journey involves high altitudes.